 After the performance, you are free to wander the grounds.
 You may also want to get a refreshment at the Whare Waka Café.
 At the end of your day trip to Waitangi, you can enjoy looking around the extensive museum, Te Kōngahu – Museum of Waitangi.
 Information boards, exhibitions, treasures and interactive displays are here to educate you inside the museum.

 Certainly, you can easily spend 3-4 hours in the museum, exploring and learning.
-It is full of a lot of history about the people of New Zealand, not only from a couple of hundred years ago but also how Waitangi Day has impacted New Zealanders up until today.
+It is full of history about the people of New Zealand, not only from a couple of hundred years ago but also how Waitangi Day has impacted New Zealanders up until today.

 At the end of your day trip to Waitangi, it’s a pleasant walk back to Paihia along the foreshore.
 In Paihia, you can enjoy the many restaurants which suit any budget and taste.